-The complete analysis of President Museveni’s speech at NRM national conference, Namboole Stadium and personal views & insights (Part 1):
+The complete analysis of President Museveni’s speech at NRM national conference, Namboole Stadium (Part 1):

 The president then quickly jumped onto to his day’s package.
 Most inexperienced speakers lose confidence and start with some excuses and requests for patience from the public especially if the speech is too long which creates negative impulses in the audience.
 His using the words “if we are to do it meaningfully and profitably” while trying to explain political organizations simply meant that it is also possible to define political organizations in non-meaningful and profitable way.
 Here, he must have been bearing in mind the opposition parties that are usually blamed for not having organized and well defined political pillars.

 The president goes ahead and explains the three words that make up a political organization (ie ideology, progressive politics, and organizational work).
 Museveni is a speaker who is seen as a teacher before pupils.
 His explanations using quotes, proverbs, and examples makes every category of people understand his points.